communitybridge/easycla/docs/Whitelist-Contributors.md

 # Whitelist Contributors

 Whitelists are lists of domain names, email addresses of individuals, GitHub usernames, or GitHub organization names who are authorized to contribute under a signed Corporate CLA.
-As a CLA manager, you allow contributions to projects on behalf of your company by using any whitelist:
+As a CCLA manager, you allow contributions to projects on behalf of your company by using any whitelist:

 * Domain Whitelist allows entities to contribute under any email address under that domain name.